-Both user and system header files are included using the preprocessing directive #include.
-It has following two forms:
+Both the user and the system header files are included using the preprocessing directive #include.
+It has the following two forms:

+'''

 #include <file>

+'''

 This form is used for system header files.
-It searches for a file named file in a standard list of system directories.
+It searches for a file named 'file' in a standard list of system directories.
 You can prepend directories to this list with the -I option while compiling your source code.